elotl/milpa-apps/kibana-beats/README.md

 ### Step 2

-Deploy Elasticsearch in `single-node` mode.
+a) Deploy Elasticsearch in `single-node` mode.
 If you are curious, look through `elasticsearch.yml` to see how it is configured.

 ```
 # milpactl create -f elasticsearch.yml